enewe101/node-boiler/README.new.md

    `.env.dev`) is mapped to your staging server's IP address.

-3. If you haven't already done so, obtain secrets from providers (Facebook, Twitter, Instagram, etc) to be used for dev and stagin, and put them into `.keys.dev`.
+3. If you haven't already done so, obtain secrets from providers (Facebook, Twitter, Instagram, etc) to be used for dev and staging, and put them into `.keys.dev`.

 4. Obtain an SSL certificate for your staging subdomain by running